viliammexe/BricksBreaking/README.md

-# 🧱 BricksBreaking – Java Web Game with Spring Boot
+# 🧱 BricksBreaking - Java Web Game with Spring Boot

-BricksBreaking je webová hra vytvorená v Jave pomocou Spring Boot frameworku.
-Cieľom hráča je odstraňovať skupiny farebných tehličiek, získať čo najvyššie skóre a využiť špeciálne schopnosti ako „magickú paličku“ alebo bombu.
+BricksBreaking is a web game created in Java using the Spring Boot framework.
+The player's goal is to remove groups of colored bricks, get the highest score and use special abilities like the "magic wand" or bomb.

-## 🎮 Funkcionalita
+## 🎮 Functionality

-- Plne funkčné herné pole s farebnými tehličkami
+- Fully functional game board with colored bricks
-- Odstraňovanie skupín tehličiek rovnakej farby
+- Eliminate groups of bricks of the same color
-- Magic Wand – možnosť zničiť samostatnú tehličku za penalizáciu
+- Magic Wand - possibility to destroy a single brick for a penalty
-- Bomba – odstráni celý riadok a stĺpec
+- Bomb - removes an entire row and column
-- Herný timer a skóre
+- Game timer and score
-- Možnosť pridávať komentáre a hodnotenia
+- Possibility to add comments and ratings
-- Ukladanie skóre, komentárov a hodnotení do databázy
+- Saving scores, comments and ratings to the database
-- Webové používateľské rozhranie s Thymeleaf a Bootstrapom
+- Web UI with Thymeleaf and Bootstrap
-- Spring Boot backend s podporou REST a JPA
+- Spring Boot backend with REST and JPA support

-## 🛠 Technológie
+## 🛠 Technology

 - Java 17
 - Spring Boot (MVC, Data JPA, Web)